Oak Tree Class Blog

 EMO tunes have been the music theme for this week and Avril Lavigne’s classic hit, Sk8er Boi, was by far the most popular.
 Tune!

-Oliver rehearsals and prop making sessions continue – not long to go now!
-So please do encourage your child to learn their words (if they have not already done so) and remember to book your tickets for one of the three shows on offer (Tuesday, 19th March at 1.30 and 6pm and Wednesday, 20th at 6pm).
+Bugsy rehearsals and prop making sessions continue – not long to go now!
+So please do encourage your child to learn their words (if they have not already done so).
+Tickets will soon be on sale, I am assured!

 I hope you have a super weekend.